[Agenda] Travel certificates back on the agenda This WEEK

 On Wednesday, the budget committee will hear from budget commissioner Johannes Hahn on plans for a funding strategy for the EU's €750bn recovery fund.

-EU finance ministers on Friday will also discuss on economic recovery in Europe and are expected to discuss the implementation of the recovery fund.
+EU finance ministers, on Friday, will also discuss on economic recovery in Europe and are expected to talk about the implementation of the recovery fund.

-On Tuesday morning, the industry, research and energy committee will vote on Horizon Europe, the EU's flagship funding programme for research and innovation with a budget of €95.5bn.
+On Tuesday morning, the industry, research and energy committee will vote on Horizon Europe, the EU's flagship funding programme for research and innovation, with a budget of €95.5bn.

 Rue of law